9init/Oria-App/README.md

 [](https://user-images.githubusercontent.com/48997634/174793049-67f58409-a449-442f-913c-6a7859a7bf29.png)

-**Oria is a free Android app that downloads video and audio.** It provides video resolutions in a range of 144p, 720p, 1080p HD, 2K HD, 4K HD with/without 60 fps and audio formats in MP3, OGG, OPU, M4A and many more, With Oria, users can look for content on all their platforms without using numerous apps.
+**Oria is a free Android app video and audio downloader.** It provides video resolutions in a range of 144p, 720p, 1080p HD, 2K HD, 4K HD with/without 60 fps and audio formats in MP3, OGG, OPU, M4A and many more.
 It requires Android Android 5 (API level 21) until Android 13 (API level 33).

 Oria comes with awesome features like: